 The cancer’s stage is one of the primary assessment factors when assigning a patient’s prognosis.
 Overall, lung cancer patients who are diagnosed with an early stage cancer tend to have a better prognosis and longer survival rate.
-Up to 70 percent of patients diagnosed with stage I lung cancer tumors achieve five-year survival, while the numbers drop as low as 26 percent for patients with stage III lung cancer.
+Up to 70 percent of patients diagnosed with stage I lung cancer tumors achieve five-year survival, while the numbers drop as low as 26 percent for patients with stage 3 lung cancer and to less than 10 percent for those with Stage 4 lung cancer.

-The following chart illustrates the five-year survival rates for each stage of non-small cell lung cancer (NSCLC).
+The following chart from the National Cancer Institute for patients diagnosed between 1998 and 2000 illustrated the average five-year survival rates for each stage of non-small cell lung cancer (NSCLC).
 Note the significant decrease between each stage:

 |Stage at Diagnosis||Five-Year Survival Rate (%)|

 Non-small cell lung cancer typically includes adenocarcinoma, squamous cell carcinoma, large cell undifferentiated lung cancer and bronchoalveolar subtypes of lung cancer.

 Adenocarcinoma tends to have a slightly better prognosis than other forms of NSCLC.
 A 2011 study reported that adenocarcinoma patients lived a median of 8.4 months while all other NSCLC patients lived a median of 8.1 months.
 While the difference is small, researchers have found similar results in other studies and believe the statistics are significant.

 As the more aggressive type of lung cancer, small cell lung cancer has a poorer prognosis.
 Limited small cell cancer, which is confined to the lungs, is associated with a median survival rate of 16 to 24 months.
 Extensive small cell cancer, which has spread to other parts of the body, has a median survival time of 6 to 12 months.